Swamp Thing (comic book): Rick Veitch

 Moore's final issue, #64, was dated September 1987.
 At that point, regular penciller Rick Veitch began scripting the series, continuing the story in a roughly similar vein for 24 more issues.
-Shortly after issue #65, Swamp Thing Annual #3 was produced, this time focusing on DC's super-apes, such as Congorilla, Sam Simeon, and Gorilla Grodd.
+Shortly after issue #65, Swamp Thing Annual #3 was produced, this time focusing on DC's primate characters, such as Congorilla, Sam Simeon, and Gorilla Grodd.
 The Batman guest-starred in issue #66.
 Hellblazer also began soon after Swamp Thing (vol. 2) #67, and the two series had storylines which crossover to each other during Hellblazers first year under writer Jamie Delano.
 In Veitch's Swamp Thing stories, the Parliament of Trees, having believed the Swamp Thing dead, grew a Sprout to replace him.
-Unwilling to sacrifice an innocent life, he convinced them that he would take the Sprout as his own child, and eventually impregnated Abby (now his wife) with it by possessing John Constantine's body.
+Unwilling to sacrifice an innocent life, he convinced them that he would take the Sprout as his own child, and eventually impregnated Abby (now his wife) with it by possessing John Constantine.
 After the completion of this storyline, the Swamp Thing sought to resolve his need for vengeance against those who had "killed" him during his showdown in Gotham City, culminating in a showdown with Lex Luthor (and Superman) in Swamp Thing (vol. 2) #79 and a confrontation with the Batman in Swamp Thing Annual #4.

-It was during this time that the Swamp Thing first encountered the Black Orchid in Neil Gaiman and Dave McKean's three-part graphic novel.
+It was during this time that the Swamp Thing first encountered Black Orchid in Neil Gaiman and Dave McKean's three-part graphic novel.
 Later, during the Invasion! crossover event, the Swamp Thing was thrown into the past, and traveled through time trying to return to the present.
 The story was published in Swamp Thing (vol. 2) #80–87.
 One issue of this storyline [#84] focused upon the Swamp Thing's regular supporting cast.
 In this issue, Matthew Cable died during his coma and arrived in the land of the Dreaming, where he encountered Morpheus and Eve.
 Cable would later be written into The Sandman by Neil Gaiman as Matthew the Raven.

 Veitch's term ended in a widely publicized creative dispute, when DC refused to publish issue #88 because of the use of Jesus as a character despite having previously approved the script, in which the Swamp Thing is revealed to be the cupbearer who offers Jesus water when he calls for it from the cross.
 The move was said to be made due to controversies then arising from the Martin Scorsese film The Last Temptation of Christ.
 Artist Michael Zulli had already partially completed the art.
 The move disgusted Veitch and he immediately resigned from writing.
 Neil Gaiman and Jamie Delano, who were originally slated to be the next writers, sympathetically declined to take up the helm.
 Gaiman, however, was cooperative enough with the editorial staff to write Swamp Thing Annual #5, featuring Brother Power the Geek, to fill the series hiatus, which led into the run of the new Swamp Thing writer, Doug Wheeler.
 The Annual was reprinted in Neil Gaiman's Midnight Days.